We know the benefits of slow travel but we can't always take advantage of them.

 it opens up your world, it can also open up someone else’s.

-On the Indonesian island of Sumatra one afternoon, I heard a knock at my door.
+On the Indonesian island of Sumatra one afternoon, where I had been living for a month, I heard a knock at my door.
 When I opened, a group of schoolgirls stood

 “We want to speak English.”
-And for the next few weeks they
+There were no other foreigners there at that time and for the next few weeks they

 would drop by after school for a few minutes of

 conversation and giggles.
-And I learned a bit of Bahasa Indonesia.
+And I learned plenty of Bahasa Indonesia.

 Kids being kids, we soon ran out of things to say but